 2. Create a job for regular Azure SQL Database backup

-After you have established the connection to your Azure SQLServer select the databases you want to backup.
-To find the database’s list click on the gear button at the “Selected Databases” section and check off databases you need to backup.
+After you have established the connection to your Azure SQL Server select the databases you want to backup.
+To find the database’s list click on the gear button at the “Selected Databases” section and check on databases you need to backup.

-Click “Access keys” and copy the primary access key:
+Click “Access keys” and find the primary access key there:

 Select or create a new container if necessary:

-Now open SQLBackupAndFTP, paste the primary access key and specify the container’s name.
-To check the connection click “Test”, then press “Save & Close” button to apply all settings.
+To check the connection click “Test”, then press the “Save & Close” button to apply all settings.

 Turn on “Schedule backups” to create a backup schedule.
 Click on the gear button to find additional settings

 That’s it.
 You have just set up scheduled Azure SQL Database backups!

 How to restore Microsoft Azure Cloud SQL Database